Scroll down to see our summary of things that should raise your suspicion when choosing a breeder.....

 Claiming "show-quality" puppies, when the puppy parents are not Champions, nor are the grandparents, etc..and the "breeder" is not involved in showing dogs.
 How would they know??
 Even experienced breeders take weeks and months to evaluate show prospects, who do not always turn out to be show quality.

 HUGE prices!!
-Who would pay 4 figures for a puppy out of non-proven (in the show ring or working venues) parents???
+Why pay high figures for a puppy out of non-proven (in the show ring or working venues) parents???
 Especially if they lack health certifications...many less-desirable "breeders" are cashing in on the available now, just send in your money, first-come first-served attitude...Reputable breeders often have a waiting list, and usually match the puppy to the correct home environment.
-But really- it is rare for reputable breeders, with health-tested, working and/or show ring titled dogs, usually with proven excellent temperaments, to charge over $1000 for a pet puppy.
+But really- it is rare for reputable breeders, with health-tested, working and/or show ring titled dogs, usually with proven excellent temperaments, to charge over $1200-1500 in the USA for a pet puppy.
+PLEASE be patient, choose a breeder whom you like, dogs you like, ask questions, learn about the breed, get on a waiting list, and be willing to wait for that right pup.

-Higher prices for "Rare" colors or "woolies"??
+Higher prices for "Rare" colors or mismarked or piebald/spotted??
 No color is worth more than another in Malamutes, they are all equal.
 Red is absolutely not rare!
 White is less common, but occurs in certain pedigrees, as do certain other colors not seen quite as often.
 But they are not worth more.
+Any breeder purposely producing "non-acceptable" or faulted colors is NOT breeding for anything except to produce something they can charge more money for.

 Offers to sell two puppies for special pricing!
 (Raising two puppies at once should only be taken on by very experienced trainers, and is not usually recommended)